 Are Your Page Layouts User-Centric?

 Usability means having a user-centered design.
 Developing a user-centric WordPress layout requires much more than design and development.
-You need to ask yourself if your WordPress site is usable, and most importantly, beneficial to your prospects.
+YYou need to think about whether your WordPress site is usable, and most importantly, beneficial to your prospects.

 Analyze Your Current Layout